vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/3_pada-vAkya-yojanA-vibhAgaH/28_dvayAdhikAraH/11_shrImannArAyaNaH.md

 </details>

-the matup indicates that the two stand inseparably connected, both in the first part of Dvaya and in the second part and this conclusion is arrived at on the strength of such pramāṇas as the following :- “ Lakṣmaṇa," the descendant of Raghu, seized the two feet of Śrī Rāma firmly and said these words in the presence of Sītā", and " You will enjoy your self in the company of Sitā on the slopes of the mountains and whether you are awake or asleep, I will render every form of service to you".
+the matup indicates that the two stand inseparably connected, both in the first part of Dvaya and in the second part and this conclusion is arrived at on the strength of such pramāṇas as the following :-

+> “Lakṣmaṇa, the descendant of Raghu, **seized** the two feet of Śrī Rāma firmly
+and **said** these words in the presence of Sītā",

+and " You will enjoy your self in the company of Sitā on the slopes of the mountains and whether you are awake or asleep, I will render every form of service to you".
 (The first passage describes their inseparability in the state of upāya and the second in the state of the attainment of the fruit, namely, the rendering of service to them (kaiṅkarya).
 Nammalvar, too, realised in his mind this inseparability in the following passages :-- O, Thou, on whose chest resides Lakṣmī, whose home is the lotus, because she cannot endure separation from Thee for an instant !, " While Lakṣmī with her beautiful bracelets and Thou stand together, I see that the supreme end of existence is to enjoy Thee and render service to Thee like the eternal sūris and other selves" (the former describes the state of upāya and the latter the state of attainment) and so also in, "Here (where we adopt the means or upāya) and there (in Vaikuṇṭha) where we enjoy Bhagavān, there is no one other than Nārāyaṇa who is ever found in (intimate) connection with Lakṣmī". ((48) describes both the states).
 This realisation (of inseparable connection between Bhagavān and Śrī, is essential for seeking the Lord's protection without any misgivings or heSītātion and whenever we desire it,

 THE MEANING OF THE WORD NĀRĀYAṇA AND